 To support the growth and improve system reliability in the Lincoln area, LES is constructing a new overhead transmission line to connect existing and new substations.
 The approved route will enable LES to relocate a portion of an existing 345-kilovolt line onto a new 115-kV transmission line to make way for the future South Beltway interchange with 82nd Street.
 Construction of the line will begin in 2017 and be completed in 2018.

-LES will explain the nature of and necessity for the project, the acquisition process, and the legal rights of land owners.
+Jan.
+24, 2017, LES explained the nature of and necessity for the project, the acquisition process, and the legal rights of land owners.

 April 9, 2015, LES presented the route segments being considered.

 Jan.
 29, 2015, LES introduced the project and gathered information from the public on routing considerations in the project area.
 See this open house's information below:

 To continue to provide reliable service, LES conducted a study of how to best address the aging underground cable system.
 In Lincoln, there are approximately 600 miles of cable that is 30 years or older without a spare duct.
 Spare duct is a plastic pipe installed in the ground for the future installation of new primary distribution cable as the existing cable reaches the end of its useful life.
 As a result of the study, LES launched a project in 2012 that installs duct adjacent to the existing cable that is 30 years or older using directional boring.